Bitwise operators let you manipulate data directly at the bit level.

 Shift Operations (<<, >>)

-These operators shift a bit sequence left or right.
+These operators shift a sequence of bits to the left or right.

 Left shift ( << )